spyder-ide/spyder-api-docs/CONTRIBUTING.md

 ## Building the Project

-The project is built with _FIXME_BUILD_TOOL, which you can invoke either using [Nox](https://nox.thea.codes/) or manually.
+The project is built with Sphinx, which you can invoke either using [Nox](https://nox.thea.codes/) or manually.

 ### Build with Nox